Payment Protection Insurance (PPI) has been in the news a lot recently...

 Making a list of your income and expenditure can have a seriously huge effect on your finances.
 You can’t be in control of your finances without understanding what you have coming in and where your money is going (we’ve got some great tips on getting started with creating a budget).

 Once you’ve got a budget you’ll know what you need for your bills, living costs, and debt repayments.
 This should tell you if you’ve got enough money available every month to repay your overdraft.
+It can help you plan your spending so you’re less likely to be as overdrawn.

 2. Talk to your bank